Had little to do all game and could do nothing about Johnson's wonderful strike. Perfectly reliable when called upon.

 Loose passing in vulnerable positions let his side down in the opening stages and should have been punished.

-Put in a determined and stout showing at the heart of the Norwich defence, keeping the Palace striker pairing of Chamakh and Jerome quiet for majority of the game.
+Put in a determined and stout showing at the heart of the Norwich defense, keeping the Palace striker pairing of Chamakh and Jerome quiet for majority of the game.

 Evaded the preying Jedinak for much of the game but struggled to find space to breathe with his side sitting deep for the most part.
 Excellent work to snatch possession in the build-up to the first goal.